 A crater pipe occurs when the weld pool is solidifying at its final stage and creates shrinkage that causes this type of porosity.
 It’s often seen in TIG welding and autogenous welding where a welder forms an arc before positioning the welding wire inside the weld pool.

 There are two ways to prevent crater pipe in welding.
-One is by reducing the rate of extinguishing the welding arc and the other is by reducing the welding current to shorten the pool size.
+One is by reducing the rate of extinguishing the welding arc and the other is by reducing the welding current to shorten the weld puddle size.

 Some Other Factors That Cause Porosity